ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 ## Demo

 Test the autoformatting feature in the editor below.
 Try using Markdown shortcodes while typing.
+For example:

+1. Start a new line.
+2. Press <kbd>#</kbd> and then <kbd>Space</kbd>.

+The line will automatically turn into a heading.

+If needed, you can revert the automatic change by pressing <kbd>Backspace</kbd>.

 {@snippet features/autoformat}